doctorfree/nvim-lazyman/README.md

 ### LaTeX configuration hangs on macOS

-The `LaTeX` configuration is hanging on my Mac.
+The `nvim-LaTeX` configuration is hanging on my Mac.
 It appears to work fine on Linux platforms.
 This is currently under investigation.

 ## Troubleshooting